pupilfirst/playbook/stages/3-customer-validation.md

 # Customer Validation
-Moving from prototyping and feedback from a small set of customers to the "real world" where an increasing number of customers use and give feedback on your product is when startups hit the Customer Validation stage.
-The aim of this stage to hit the "product-market fit".
+When increasing number of customers use and give feedback on your product, startups hit the Customer Validation stage.
+The aim of this stage to hit a *Product-Market fit*.
 Defined simply, Product-Market fit happens when the market (your customers) pay enough money or attention to your product to justify its creation.
 But, how much is good enough?

 ## Defining Validation